 Understanding Database Security

 In other words, the CDRv5 Users table will have a user entry with a user name identical to the OS username.
 This is the name that is used by the CDRv5 application to manage the application privilege and access.
-The database can also be shared with other users by adding his/her username in the CDRv5 Database Users table.
-Nevertheless, the actual database access must also be configured to authorize a user to access the database.
+The database can also be shared with other users by adding their username in the CDRv5 Database Users table.
+The actual database access must also be configured to authorize a user to access the database.

 In summary, the security is a two step process: 1) authorize a domain user to access MS-SQL server using its own security configuration and 2) configuring the CDRv5 Database Users table to allow access to its data.

 No Video Available Currently